Do you want to limit the width of oEmbeds in WordPress?

 Why Fix the OEmbed Maximum Width in WordPress?

-This allows you to easily embed YouTube videos, SlideShare presentations, actual Tweets, and many other types of content on your website.
+WordPress supports oEmbed, which allows you to automatically embed content from third-party websites.
+For example, you can easily embed YouTube videos, SlideShare presentations, tweets, and many other types of content.

+WordPress will always try to adjust the width of embedded content so that it perfectly fits the available space.
 However, sometimes the embedded content may be too wide and overlap your website’s other content areas.

-Method 1.
-Using the Embed Shortcode (Best For YouTube Videos)
+Method 1: Using the Embed Shortcode (Best for YouTube Videos)

-You can set a maximum width using shortcode.
+You can set a maximum width using a shortcode.
 This method is easy, particularly if you only want to set the maximum width for a small number of posts.
 We’ve also found that this method works well for embedding videos in WordPress blog posts.

 However, the embed shortcode and its width and height parameters don’t work for all oEmbed providers.
 For example, you can’t use it to set the height and width of a Giphy embed in WordPress.
 In that case, you can try one of the other methods mentioned below.